Donald Trump has built his brand on hatred of immigrants.

 Recently, Trevor Noah posited that Trump has actually always been trying to deport his wife, the first lady Melania.
 He cited a variety of evidence—for example, Trump has consistently complained about government handouts to immigrants, as well as chain migration processes that allow newcomers to bring along their families.
 Melania received a handout in the form of an EB-1 green card visa (also known as the "Einstein" visa, reserved for distinguished contributors to American arts and sciences); and she used chain migration to bring her in-laws over from Slovenia.
 Needless to say, she also benefits from free housing paid for by the U.S. government.

 As to why Trump would want to deport Melania, the answers couldn't be more obvious.
 From Melania's refusal to hold Trump's hand to her fake smiles that turn into deep frowns the moment her husband turns away, it's clear that there's some frostiness between the nation's first couple.
-(Maybe Trump's highly publicized affair with a porn star could play a role in that, and who knows what else he's done in private).
+(Maybe Trump's highly publicized affair with an adult film star could play a role in that, and who knows what else he's done in private).